5 Top Tips: How to Create the Perfect Home Gym

 Setting up a home gym is a great way to stay fit.
 It’s a good idea to start small.
 Although it’s easy to get ahead of yourself, you don’t want to overspend on expensive machines that you end up not using.
 Focus on your essentials.
 A lot of people think that if they buy expensive gym equipment, they will work out and hit their fitness goals.
 Often, this isn’t the case.
 Start with items like dumbbells and free weights and then expand your collection as you go.

-The right gym flooring can make a massive difference in your gym.
+The right home gym flooring can make a massive difference in your gym.
 The gym floor is often an afterthought.
 You focus on the equipment and forget what you’re putting it on.
+The best gym mats for home gyms come in different colours and sizes to suit your style.
 Flooring will help protect you from injury as well as protect your floor, so it’s worth the investment.
 Choose flooring that is non-slip and can withstand heavy machines and weights.
 Non-slip rubber gym flooring is always a good option as it offers shock absorption and protection.

 If you’re weight lifting, gym flooring will protect your floor from damage by absorbing the impact.
 The floor will also absorb a lot of the noise that comes with placing heavy weights and equipment on the floor.